TUMFTM/RUMI/Readme.md

 #### How it works
 The algorithm combines a normalized least mean squares algorithm with a quantile estimator for uncertainty quantification.
 It delivers an upper and lower bound which are allowed to depend on an arbitrary number of features.
 These can also be states or inputs of the dynamic system.
 RUMI is based on a batch formulation, its final result are bounds that cover a certain proportion of the data in each batch.
-Details on the algorithm are available in:
+Details on the algorithm are under review in:

-A. Wischnewski, J. Betz, and B. Lohmann, *Real-Time Learning of Non-Gaussian Uncertainty Models for Robust Control in Autonomous Racing* (2020)
+A. Wischnewski, J. Betz, and B. Lohmann, *Real-Time Learning of Non-Gaussian Uncertainty Models for Autonomous Racing*

 Please cite this publication when using the software provided in this repository.